jnozzi/cocoadev.com/SiteContent/General/MaxCantor.markdown

-Student at the University of Pennsylvania, where I am the Apple Campus Rep. Also foudner of mxcantorTechnologies, and writer of [[EstellaSQL]].
+Student at the University of Pennsylvania, where I am the Apple Campus Rep. Also foudner of mxcantorTechnologies, and writer of General/EstellaSQL.